lineofflight/peddler/README.md

 ### Fulfillment Outbound Shipment

+The Fulfillment Outbound Shipment API is designed to help you integrate Fulfillment by Amazon with any payment processing application or inventory management system currently in use.

-This API is not implemented yet.
-You can still use the raw client like so:
+While this API is not implemented yet, you may still use the raw client like so:

 ```ruby
 client = MWS::FulfillmentOutboundShipment::Client.new('GB')